-nuisances help constitute the IS field.
-Additionally, according to Silva (2007), the IS field continues to have epistemological and theoretical beliefs that unwittingly obstruct the study of power in IS.
-Silva (2007, pp. 165-166) argued that because of the "hidden nature of power and politics ... an epistemological approach that emphasizes the interpretations of meanings, intentions, and actions would be most suitable for making sense of such a complex phenomenon."
-Because of these limitations, Silva and others (e.g., Jasperson et al., 2002) have concluded that power dynamics in IS lack sufficient theorization-the theories used to study IS phenomena often fail to provide a theoretical foundation.
-Additionally, Fleming and Spicer (2014) observed that theories and analytical concepts need to change to remain current with emerging developments in organizations and societies.
-To summarize, IS needs better and more relevant views of power.
+Introna (2003: 239) observes that power is often not researched nor understood in IS, often being categorized as a "nuisance", arguing that these nuisances help constitute the very field of IS.
+Additionally, according to Silva (2007), the IS field continues to hold epistemological and theoretical beliefs that unwittingly obstruct the study of power in IS.
+Silva (2007: 165-6) argues that, "[g]iven the hidden nature of power and politics ... an epistemological approach that emphasizes the interpretations of meanings, intentions and actions would be most suitable for making sense of such a complex phenomenon".
+Because of these limitations, Silva and others (e.g., Jasperson et al., 2002) conclude that power dynamics in IS lack sufficient theorization - the theories used to study IS phenomena often fail to provide a theoretical foundation.
+Additionally, Fleming and Spicer (2014: 38) observe that, "[a]s with any analytical concept, the changing world of organizational life requires theories of power that are up-to-date and current with the emerging trends shaping business and society".
+This, in summary, IS needs better, more relevant views of power in the current day and age.

-When addressed in IS research, power concepts have generally been imported from other fields, particularly social theory.
-For example, Silva and Backhouse (2003) used Clegg's (1989) "circuits of power" to study the institutionalization of IS.
+When accounted for in IS research, power concepts have been imported from other fields, particularly social theory.
+For example, Silva and Backhouse (2003) use Clegg's (1989) "circuits of power" to study the institutionalization of IS.
 Clegg's framework has also been used to study the creation and institutionalization of IS security standards (e.g., Backhouse et al., 2006), the inscription of power in IT governance (Medaglia et al., 2021), and system development methods (Backhouse et al., 2006; Clegg, 1989; Rowlands & Kautz, 2021; Silva & Backhouse, 2003).

-A Foucauldian conceptualization of power dominates IS studies and is typically used to emphasize the use of IS for surveillance or to create an electronic "panopticon" (e.g., Webster, 1995; Zuboff, 1988; Doolin, 2004; Allen et al., 2013).
-In particular, Doolin (2004) followed the Foucauldian perspective to examine disciplinary power exercised through surveillance.
-Some studies have used Bourdieu's perspective on power, incorporating participation, discourse, discursive practices, and meaning (e.g., Levina & Vaast, 2008; Levina & Orlikowski, 2009; Azad & Faraj, 2011).
-Others (e.g., Dhillon et al., 2011) have utilized Hardy and Leiba-O'Sullivan's (1998) framework, which highlights the following power dimensions: as a resource or power over resources, as participation in decision-making (i.e., excluding the less powerful), as preventing conflict through hierarchy (i.e., in respect of the status quo), and as disciplinary action over nonconforming agents.
-Bergman et al. (2007) utilized boundary objects as objects that transform power and help mobilize resources for negotiation and consensus building.
-Fleming and Spicer (2014, p.
-38) noted that the dominance of the negative connotations despite the role of power as a central aspect of organizations.

-Based on this literature, we argue that diverse types of power should be included in IS research to incorporate multiple and nuanced perspectives.
-In other words, power needs to be understood as a dynamic and fluid phenomenon that unfolds during practices and responses from different actors.
+A Foucauldian conceptualization has dominated IS studies through an emphasis on the use of IS for surveillance or to create an electronic 'panopticon' (e.g., Webster, 1995; Zuboff, 1988; Doolin, 2004; Allen et a., 2013).
+Doolin (2004) followed a Foucauldian perspective in examining disciplinary power exercised through surveillance.
+Some studies have used Bourdieu's perspective on power, incorporating participation; discourse; discursive practices, and meaning (e.g., Levina & Vaast, 2008; Levina & Orlikowski, 2009; Azad & Faraj, 2011).
+Others (e.g., Dhillon et al., 2011) have utilized Hardy and Leiba-O'Sullivan's (1998) framework, which highlights the following power dimensions: as a resource or power over resources; as participation in decision-making (i.e., excluding the less powerful); as preventing conflict through hierarchy (i.e., in respect of the status quo), and as disciplinary action over non-conforming agents.
+Elsewhere, Bergman, Lyytinen and Mark (2007) utilize boundary objects as objects that transform power and help to mobilize resources for negotiation and consensus building.
+Fleming and Spicer (2014: 38) note that, "[w]hile it is widely recognized that power is a central part of organizations, there is no doubt that it still has rather negative connotations, something that is perhaps derived from popular perceptions about its nature and effects of power".
+In light of the above, we argue that diverse types of power should be included in IS research to incorporate multiple and nuanced perspectives; in other words, understanding power as a dynamic and fluid phenomenon that unfolds during practices and responses from different actors.

-2.2 Episodic Power, Systemic Power, and Mundane IS Work
+2.2 Episodic power, systemic power and mundane IS work